Guillem Bauzà: Later years

 On 16 September 2010, after an unsuccessful trial at Charlton Athletic, Bauzà signed a deal with League Two club Hereford United until January 2011.
 He scored from a penalty kick on his debut away against Bury, two days later (1–1 draw).

 On 11 March 2011, Bauzà signed a monthly contract with fellow league team Northampton Town until the end of the season.
 His solid displays earned him the offer of a new deal, but it was rejected.

 On 15 May 2011, Bauzà joined League One side Exeter City on a free transfer as a replacement for the departing Ryan Harley.
 He scored in his first competitive match, a 2–0 win against Yeovil Two at St James Park in the first round of the Football League Cup.

 Bauzà was released by Exeter on 30 April 2013, with manager Paul Tisdale suggesting that a lack of funding had forced him to trim the size of squad.
 In late October, he moved to Port Talbot Town F.C. in the Welsh Premier League.

+On 11 October 2014, Bauzà returned to English league football, despite remaining in Wales, joining Southern League Division One South & West club Merthyr Town.

 In July 2015, Bauzà graduated with a first class honours degree from Swansea University's College of Medicine, and discussed studying for a PhD.